CabooseSayzWTF/RDR1-Switch-and-PS4-Mod-Menu/README.md

 RouletteBoi - Helper/Native Research<br>
 KeatonTheBot - Switch Tester<br>
 DEv_ShOoTz - PS4 Tester [Brought it to my attention that the menu works on ps4, so he has gained credit as a tester]<br>
-   Since some people seem confused, DEv_ShOoTz did not "port" the menu to ps4, that would of required editing the script to make<br>
-   it compatible with ps4, but the script as is required none of that.
-The switch compiled script just<br>
-   worked as is on ps4, it just had some incorrect ui prompts.
-DEv_ShOoTz only made me aware that it worked on ps4.<br>
-   He gained credit as a tester for bringing it to my attention and also helping me understand how AFR<br>
-   worked on ps4 (basically the same thing as layeredfs for switch modding).
-I since then made dedicated ps4<br>
-   source codes.
-He edited some strings and what not for his demonstration video and for his AFR pre-compiled<br>
-   release that was included all in his demonstration video.
+Since some people seem confused, DEv_ShOoTz did not "port" the menu to ps4, that would of required editing the script to make it compatible with ps4, but the script as is required none of that.
+The switch compiled script just worked as is on ps4, it just had some incorrect ui prompts.
+DEv_ShOoTz only made me aware that it worked on ps4.
+He gained credit as a tester for bringing it to my attention and also helping me understand how AFR worked on ps4 (basically the same thing as layeredfs for switch modding).
+I since then made dedicated ps4 source codes.
+He edited some strings and what not for his demonstration video and for his AFR pre-compiled release that was included all in his demonstration video.
 Hope that clears that confusion up.
-I mean this as no disrespect to<br>
-   DEv_ShOoTz on any grounds.
-If it wasn't for him, I wouldn't of released PS4 dedicated source code<br>
-   for the menu at all, and it would of prob been a few more years before I had a reason to actually<br>
-   use my modded ps4 that has sat on a shelf for 5 years.<br>
+I mean this as no disrespect to DEv_ShOoTz on any grounds.
+If it wasn't for him, I wouldn't of released PS4 dedicated source code for the menu at all, and it would of prob been a few more years before I had a reason to actually use my modded ps4 that has sat on a shelf for 5 years.<br>
 <br>
 Side Note: Apparently this menu also works on a jailbroken ps5, I wouldn't see why it wouldn't work but XRaze brought
            it to my attention that it does.
 I have no way to confirm this or test this as I do not own a ps5 myself.